|Simons Collaboration on Ocean Processes and Ecology|

 Department of Oceanography, University of Hawai'i, Mānoa

 Microbial community dynamics drive matter and energy flux in the ocean, but its spatial and temporal variability at different scales remains largely understudied.
 Although coarse larger scale vertical distributions of a number of biogeochemical processes are reasonably well constrained, their fine scale temporal variability and spatial patchiness is much less well understood.
 Furthermore, the importance of temporal sequencing and compartmentalization of interspecies biogeochemical processing and interactions, on the order of hours to days, remains virtually unexplored.
 Our interests therefore center on characterizing microbial community gene expression dynamics in natural habitats at relevant spatial and temporal scales, and their use as a proxy for microbial interactions and matter and energy cycling.
-Our specific near-term goals are to characterize these dynamics at a variety of nested spatial and temporal scales, and leverage these metrics to predict the tempos and modes of microbial activities in both free-living and particle-attached microbial communities in the water column.
+Our specific near-term goals are to characterize these dynamics at a variety of nested spatial and temporal scales, and leverage these metrics to predict the tempos and modes of microbial ecological interactions and genomic evolution in both free-living and particle-attached microbial communities in the water column.
 We are also interested in exploring the variety of ways that marine heterotrophic microbes have acquired and utilize opsin-based photosystems to garner energy from photons in sunlit environments.